-Prerequisite: RAS 232 &; RAS 290 ❖ or concurrent enrollment
+Prerequisite: RAS 232 &; RAS 290 & or concurrent enrollment Lecture: 2 hours

-RAS 278♦ 4 credits Radiologic Seminar
+RAS 278 Radiologic Seminar

 Enhancement of a student radiographer's knowledge and understanding of all major aspects of radiologic technology.
 Included is a comprehensive review and required attendance at the computer lab in order to prepare the student for the national ARRT registry examination.
+Lecture: 4 hours